 Eat what you grow

 Learn to make meals from those garden-fresh products.
 The no-plan meal planning method for gardeners can be helpful.
+Also, learning to cook freestyle is the best way to use fresh garden produce.

 If you are looking for inspiration, The Creative Kitchen by Stephanie Hafferty is a great book, it includes seasonal plant-based recipes for meals, drinks, garden, and self-care.